 Describe the background and current status of the applicant small business, including key team members who will lead the technical and/or commercial efforts discussed in this Project Pitch.

-Visit the online form to submit your Project Pitch or to preview the required fields.
+Create an account to submit your Project Pitch.
 More details about the NSF’s new process and eligibility requirements are on our Apply page.

-*Each small business can only submit one Project Pitch at a time and up to two Project Pitches per submission window.
-(The submission windows for 2019 are March 4-June 13 and June 14-December 12).
+*Each small business can only submit one Project Pitch at a time.
 Any small business with a pending Project Pitch must wait for a response before submitting another Project Pitch.
 Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting a new or revised Project Pitch.